Julie White (high jumper)

-Julie White (born 1 June 1960) is a Canadian athlete.
+Julie Margaret White (born 1 June 1960) is a Canadian athlete.
 She competed in the women's high jump at the 1976 Summer Olympics.

 After high school, where she set the Canadian high school high jump record, she attended Boston University and was inducted into Boston University's athletics hall of fame in 1991.

 White was also an accomplished indoor pentathlete for the Boston University Terriers track and field team, winning the 1982 AIAW Indoor Track and Field Championships in that event.